apache/incubator-taverna-site/content/community/edit.md

     * NO: `the%20taverna%20community/contact-us-2`

   * **Link from/to relevant existing Apache Taverna pages** (not just the hierarchical parent).

-  For example, if `/code` is describing the source code, and `/community` different ways to contribute, `/code` should link to the `/community` page and vice versa.
+  For example, if `/code` describes the source code, and `/community` different ways to contribute, `/code` should link to the `/community` page and vice versa.

   * **Include the page in the [navigation menu bar](https://github.com/apache/incubator-taverna-site/blob/trunk/templates/navbar.html)** and in the listing of a higher-level page.